metamath/lamp-guide/docs/index.md

 means we have proven our goal!
 Metamath-lamp automatically unified all the steps, and was able to complete the rest of the proof given what we had provided.

+You'll also see something else: a highlighted box showing the final generated proof.
+You can copy text to the clipboard (to export it elsewhere).
+This highlighted box was added in version 16, as it makes it easy to export final results *and* makes it immediately obvious that you've proven the goal.
+You can click on "Close" to close the highlighted box.

 If you are new to Metamath and not familiar with formal systems, you may probably not understand how the program knows when to